CCurl/lsp/README.md

 <br/>
 Note: I am interested in learning how compilers work, and I came across Marc Feeley's Tiny-C.<br/>
 I found it here: http://www.iro.umontreal.ca/~felipe/IFT2030-Automne2002/Complements/tinyc.c<br/>
-Seeing the copyright, I emailed Mark and asked him if I could use it to learn, and he said<br/>
+Seeing the copyright, I emailed Mark and asked him if I could use it, and he said<br/>
 that it was under a MIT license and I could do what I wanted with it.<br/>
 This work is based on Marc's tinyc.c effort.<br/>
 <br/>